nrennie/aRt/README.md

 <h2 align="center">
 static</h2>

-The `r static()` function produces generative art reminiscent of the noise displayed on analog televisions when no transmission signal is received.
+The `static()` function produces generative art reminiscent of the noise displayed on analog televisions when no transmission signal is received.

 ``` r
 static(perc=0.01, n=500, s=1234)